FAQ

 However, I have made a Cherri Playground that lets you play with the Cherri compiler on any platform.
 It has a signing server and will turn out valid Shortcuts on any platform with a web browser, primarily for those looking to write and compile Shortcuts on their iPhone or iPad.

-option on Unix-like systems to use the remote service HubSign provided by RoutineHub to sign the compiled Shortcut so you can then move it onto an Apple device through the iCloud web app or a file server.
+You can use the --hubsign option on Unix-like systems to use the remote service HubSign provided by RoutineHub to sign the compiled Shortcut so you can then move it onto an Apple device through the iCloud web app or a file server.

-This may work on Windows but has not been tested so you may experience issues.
+This may work on Windows but has not been tested, so you may experience issues.

 Why not other *nix systems or WSL?

-binary on macOS, and as it relies on private macOS frameworks.
+You can only run the shortcuts binary on macOS, and it relies on private macOS frameworks.
 However, containerization of macOS is possible with Docker if you prefer another platform.

-Additonally, The Hubsign service and emulation are available.
+Additionally, The Hubsign service and emulation are available.
 However, they are not as fast as native signing due to varying connection speeds and emulation overhead.

 Is it possible to build and run on other platforms?